arungudelli/arungudelli/content/en/csharp-tips/How-to-enumerate-an-enum-in-c-sharp.md

 `C# Enum.GetValues()` method returns array of enum types.

-That's why we converted enum values to string before printing them in the console.
+That's why we converted enum names to string before printing them in the console.

 Using `C# Enum.GetNames()` method we can enumerate enum names as strings, so that it's not required to convert them to strings.